geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 *Improve offline marketing.* In 2025, appearances at events such as seed swaps seemed to create interest from attendees in GGC.
 Future offline marketing activities include:
 * Tables at farmers markets
 * Tables at Home and Garden Expos

-*Implement a referral program.* A correctly designed and implemented referral program could accelerate the growth of a chapter and thus support the creation of a useful gardening community.
-It also provides "social proof" in the form of the referring customer.

 ### Customer Evaluation